 4. Shape and Placement.
 The swale will ultimately empty out somewhere.
 We want to make sure it starts in the right spot in the treatment train and ends somewhere far away from your buildings.

 We would also need to take into account the soil type, groundwater table, and the dimensions of your property.
 Bio-swales don’t work well where the groundwater table is high since the soil won’t absorb the stormwater, and they really work best in areas that are less than 10 acres.
-If you have a really large property, we can put in more than one.
+If you have a really large property, we can put it in more than one.

 Chapel Valley Landscape Company prides itself on its holistic approach to water management, and we would love to see if a bio-swale is right for your property.
 If you think your business could use one, let us know and we’ll come out to check for you.